 That’s why my husband and I once decided to try a little experiment.
 For one week, we would say yes to the inspirations that came our way.
 At the end of the week, we compared notes to see what had happened.

+The results were surprising—and fun.
 Shonda Rhimes, the creator of Grey’s Anatomy, Scandal, and How to Get Away with Murder, took a similar approach.
-She committed to saying yes to life for an entire year.

-In her book Year of Yes, she describes how saying yes—especially to things that scared her—transformed her life in extraordinary ways.
+In her book Year of Yes, she describes how saying yes to life for an entire year—especially to things that scared her—transformed her life in extraordinary ways.

-Follow the gentle nudges.
+Follow the nudges.

-Take action when something calls to you.
+Take action when something inspires you.

 See where it leads.